hwisungi/cpp-build-insights-samples/CAToolsetPerfDataCollector/README.md

   This is a set of rows with performance numbers (in unit of milliseconds) - each row corresponding to each of the Translation units that are compiled and analyzed – in CSV (comma-separated-values) format.
 This allows users to process the data further and create various reports using tools like MS Excel.

-Running the application will provide help on the options it supports:
+Running the application without any option or input will provide help on the options it supports:

 ```
 c:\bisamples\out\x64\Debug\CodeAnalysisPerfDataCollector> CodeAnalysisPerfDataCollector.exe